Finance and invoicing

 - Always quote the bank details for the payment (in most cases, a separate indie production account in the name of the programme).

-- If the invoice is addressed to Steria, BBC Accounts Payable, PO Box 479, Manchester M14 0EJ, please ensure the order number and BBC contact details (i.e. Programme Finance Manager’s name and extension number) are quoted.
+- If the invoice is addressed to IBM, BBC Accounts Payable, PO Box 747, Redhill, RH1 9GE, please ensure the order number and BBC contact details (i.e. programme finance manager’s name and extension number) are quoted.

 Deductions from cashflow should be agreed at the earliest possible point.
 These could include: